Remote Proposal Submission (RPS) Software Installation Guide

 setenv MAIL ..." correctly points to the mail spool file

-for the "rps" account.
-The other environment variables specified in
+for the "rps" account if such a line is present.
+The other environment

-variables, make sure you move/rename the directories and/or support
+of the environment variables, make sure you move/rename the directories

 - This should be set to the path to the top-level RPS directory.